ff0000-ad-tech/wp-creative-server/README.md

 ## Technical Overview

 The Webpack scripts are independent of Creative Server.
 They communicate with Creative Server's REST API via https://github.com/ff0000-ad-tech/wp-process-manager.
-Creative Server data is maintained only by ExpressJS runtime in the backend.
-State is made available to the React/Redux view via RPC, providing lowest-latency indication of:
+Creative Server data is a proxy of the file-system; state is maintained by the Express/NodeJS runtime in the backend.
+State is then made available to the React/Redux view via RPC on-demand, providing lowest-latency indication of:

 1.  busy-state
 2.  error-state